alexvolok/alexvolok.github.io/_posts/2020-01-10-azure-data-engineer-certification-tips.md

  -	Perform data engineering with Azure Databricks
  -	Extract knowledge and insights from your data with Azure Databricks

-The learning roadmap has another more visual appearance: [Learning path for Azure Data Engineer](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RWuAzL){:target="_blank"}
+The learning roadmap has another visual appearance: [Learning path for Azure Data Engineer](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RWuAzL){:target="_blank"}

 An example of a fraction of the free online content, available at a learning portal: